fkandus/ukwebuy-finder/README.md

 # cex-finder
 Queries CeX (uk.webuy.com) to find out availability and prices of games.

-How to run:
+## How to run:
 1. `go build cex.go response.go`
 2. `cex short-game-ids.txt`

-This will write to a file `trade-games-YYYYMMDD-HHMMSS` and to command line.
+This will write to a file `trade-games-YYYYMMDD-HHMMSS.txt` and to command line.

 ## Input File